mrpg/valency/README.md

 Subexpressions are very good, in nearly every situation.
 But: They are evaluated only once, namely when the interpreter finds the Subexpression in a function call.
 That's why Subexpressions cannot be used as conditions for the _while_ function, because they would be evaluated only once.

+See also examples/unnamed.txt for an example of function substitution.

 ### Function arguments